 Submit an application to the university which hosts the programme you wish to follow.
-In the case of a route though a pathway which involves a MSc at Oxford followed by a PhD elsewhere, your application should be submitted to Oxford, however you should first contact the relevant pathway lead to discuss your application.
+In the case of a route though a pathway which involves an MSc at Oxford followed by a PhD elsewhere, your University application should be submitted to Oxford, however you should first contact the relevant pathway lead to discuss your application.

 Please note that the application deadlines for programmes may differ both across institutions and within them.
 In addition to the general application deadline information below, please ensure that you refer to the individual programme pages and university application information pages for further information on the applicable deadlines.

-Brunel University: For further information and how to apply please see Funded Research Degree Opportuunities and Research Degrees - Grand Union DTP.
-Applications for 2019 entry applications are now open until 18th January 2019 and any queries please contact email@example.com.
+Brunel University: For further information and how to apply please see Funded Research Degree Opportunities and Research Degrees - Grand Union DTP.
+The application deadline is Friday 15th January 2021.
+Please contact email@example.com with any queries.

 The Open University: See Research degrees - how to apply.
 The application deadline is Tuesday 12th January 2021; please contact firstname.lastname@example.org with any queries.

 Oxford University: See the graduate admissions guide Applying to Oxford for full details.
-To be considered for a Grand Union award you will need to do the following:
+To be considered for a Grand Union award at Oxford you will need to do the following:

 - Apply by the relevant January deadline for your course, either 12 noon UK time on Friday 8th January 2021 or Friday 22nd January 2021, depending on programme.
 Please ensure you confirm the correct deadline on the University admissions pages, as late applications will not be accepted.

 - Select 'ESRC Grand Union DTP Studentships in Social Sciences' in the University of Oxford scholarships section of the University's graduate application form.